KUPR 99.9

 Picture

-A KUPR first - Jerry and George Koinis recorded a house concert in Placitas on June 11 and then followed up with an interview with two of the musicians, Patty Stephens and Mark Dankert.
-What a great setting for some great music!
+A KUPR first - Jerry and George Koinis recorded a house concert in Placitas on June 11 2016 and then followed up with an interview with two of the musicians, Patty Stephens and Mark Dankert.
+What a great setting for some great

 Picture

-Jerry D caught up with Bébé La La at a recent live performance and captured this interview for us.
+Jerry D caught up with Bébé La La at a live performance in 2016 and captured this interview for us.
 Bébé La La features singer-songwriter, guitarist, and violist Alicia Ultan and vocalist-accordionist Maryse Lapierre, who is originally from Quebec.
 Bébé La La has been nominated for three awards for the NM Music awards and took home two!

 Picture